realm/realm-java/README.md

 ## Using Snapshots

-If you want to test recent bugfixes or features that have not been packaged in an official release yet, you can use a **-SNAPSHOT** release of the current development version of Realm via Gradle, available on [JFrog OSS](http://oss.jfrog.org/oss-snapshot-local/io/realm/realm-gradle-plugin/)
+If you want to test recent bugfixes or features that have not been packaged in an official release yet, you can use a **-SNAPSHOT** release of the current development version of Realm via Gradle, available on [Sonatype OSS](https://oss.sonatype.org/#nexus-search;quick~realm-gradle-plugin)

 ```
 buildscript {